"Behold, I am coming quickly! Blessed is he who keeps the words of the prophecy of this book."

-Whether or not the mark is visible to other humans, it is visible to the angelic and demonic realm, as they are commanded to specifically leave those with the seal of God alone in the fifth Trumpet judgment.
+Whether or not the mark is visible to other humans, it is visible to the angelic and demonic realm, because we see in the passage below that they cannot touch those with the seal of God alone in the fifth Trumpet judgment.
 In this case, the grass and trees are physical and not a metaphor for people and kingdoms because every person without the seal of God is subject to this judgment:

 Revelation 9:1-4 - Then the fifth angel sounded: And I saw a star fallen from heaven to the earth.
 To him was given the key to the bottomless pit.
 And he opened the bottomless pit, and smoke arose out of the pit like the smoke of a great furnace.
 So the sun and the air were darkened because of the smoke of the pit.
 Then out of the smoke locusts came upon the earth.
 And to them was given power, as the scorpions of the earth have power.
 They were commanded not to harm the grass of the earth, or any green thing, or any tree, but only those men who do not have the seal of God on their foreheads.

 The Lord is the "Alpha and Omega, the first and the last" (Revelation 1:11).
-In Hebrew He would be called the "aleph" and the "tav," the first and last letters in Hebrew.
+In Hebrew it is the "aleph" and the "tav," the first and last letters in Hebrew.
 The last letter "tav" denotes that the Lord is paramount of all that there is; without limit or end, able to save those who come through Christ's finished work on the cross (John 19:30):